 • Facial pain

 • Women’s health

-She will be featured in a summer 2013 edition of the Lupus Foundation of America’s magazine “Lupus Now” discussing UV light sensitivity.
+She has been featured in a summer 2013 edition of the Lupus Foundation of America’s magazine “Lupus Now” discussing work-around tricks for severe UV light sensitivity.

-Staying active in her local community is important to Ellen, volunteering and training when she is able as a Community Emergency Response Team (CERT) trainer, as a founding member of the local search and rescue team, and as a medical First Responder.
+Staying active in her local community is important to Ellen, volunteering and training when she is able as a Community Emergency Response Team (CERT) trainer, as a founding member of the local search and rescue team, and as a Medical Emergency Responder.

-Ellen is a patient first and an advocate – always.
+Ellen is a patient first and an advocate – always putting patients FIRST.
 She has been a chronic Migraineur since the mid 1990’s, and has the same skin in the game as every other patient.
-Despite her inability to work outside her home office, she chooses not to ever accept financial compensation from pharmaceutical or device companies or patients.
+Despite her inability to work outside her home office, she chooses never to accept financial compensation from pharmaceutical or device companies or patients.

 "Living with chronic illness is the challenge of a lifetime for me.
 It’s not easy being a proactive team member in my health care – it takes work when you don’t feel well, and sometimes some creative work-arounds.
 Due in great part to the internet, health care as we know it is changing by the minute, and doing so in the favor of the patient.
 Education, support and patience are the keys to living a purposeful life instead of simply surviving chronic illness, and are available to those who seek them.
 These keys have become my passion to pass along to others so they can become active partners in their health care instead of passive participants.
 The saying goes: "Success is a little like wrestling a gorilla.
 You do not quit when you're tired -You quit when the gorilla is tired." -Robert Strauss My goal: That each and every patient finds a place for Hope so deep in their souls, that we never, ever lose another patient to despair and desperation."